 The main goal of this system is to improve the ease and usefulness of the capability to combine and understand different types of spatial data via the Internet.
 This system provides the technology which, when merged with TerraFly, allows users to 'fly' over remotely-sensed data such as Aerial Photography or Landsat imagery while digital information regarding associated georeferenced objects is continuously retrieved and displayed in real time.
-The information provided includes the name of the closest place, place type, street intersection, populated-area/county-subdivision and distance from the center point of the image to these objects.
+The information provided includes the name of the closest place, place type, street intersection and populated-area/county-subdivision to the center point of the image.
 This system uses a semantic database schema, semantic R-tree [3] and graph data structures, and associated algorithms, which can be used to efficiently store, retrieve, manipulate and combine georeferenced digital data with remotely-sensed data.
-Further, this approach can be used in conjunction with remotely-sensed data at varying resolutions.